Skull of dinosaur with hollow tube on its head found for first time in a century, offering clues into the bizarre structure's evolution

 The new study found for the first time a way to connect the tube-crested dinosaur species found in southern North America to the northern species found in Alberta, Canada.
 The skull specimen shows that the dinosaur's crest was formed much like the crests of other, related duck-billed dinosaurs.

-Said Joe Sertich, curator of dinosaurs at the Denver Museum of Nature and Science and the leader of the team that discovered the skull, "This specimen is a wonderful example of amazing creatures evolving from a single ancestor."
+"This specimen is a wonderful example of amazing creatures evolving from a single ancestor," said Joe Sertich, curator of dinosaurs at the Denver Museum of Nature and Science and the leader of the team that discovered the skull.

 The silliest-looking dinosaursSee all photos